 Learn More about Licensing

-Think you might be interested in pursuing a career as a private investigator?
-Browse through the pages of this eBook to learn about the services provided by private investigators, the typical work environment, career outlook and salary range.
-Plus learn the basic licensing requirements for each states and where to find more information.
-Includes sections on training and education, PI associations and more.
-Buy the eBook at Amazon.
+Do you think you might be interested in pursuing a career as a private investigator?
+Browse through the pages of this eBook to learn about the services provided by private investigators, the typical work environment, career outlook, and salary range.
+Learn the basic licensing requirements for each state and where to find more information.
+Includes sections on training and education, PI associations, and more.